Trinity Health Stadium: Renovation

 Hartford City FC, a projected indoor soccer franchise that also hoped to compete in the outdoor North American Soccer League, announced plans to reconstruct Dillon Stadium to create a 15,000 seat soccer-only stadium for the 2017 season.

 In 2014, the city awarded a $12 million contract to Premier Sports Management to redevelop the stadium in hopes of attracting a professional soccer team.
 The company was unable to interest various soccer leagues and instead partnered with an outside investor seeking to build a larger stadium on the site with city funding.
 However, the city ended the project in October 2015 over financial and legal concerns with the investment group, who were later found guilty of embezzling $1 million from the redevelopment fund.

 On February 17, 2018, the State Bond Commission approved $10 million in public funding.
 This would help the Hartford Sports Group establish a USL club in 2019.

-On March 19, 2025, the Hartford Athletic Chairman Bruce Mandell announced they will expand the stadium's capacity to 15,000.
+The stadium is expandable up to a capacity of 15,000.

 Concerts

 On June 27, 1966, The Rolling Stones played in Dillon Stadium, supported by The McCoys (with their up-and-coming guitarist, Rick Derringer).
 Near the end of the Stones' performance, fans rushed the stage, so electricity to the amplifiers was cut.
 Mick Jagger threw his microphone stand out into the crowd, and the Stones then left the venue, as fans began breaking chairs.
 Police gathered the crowd towards the exits.

 The Beach Boys performed there in 1972 and again in 1973.

-On July 16, 1972, the Grateful Dead played in Dillon Stadium and were joined on stage by Dickey Betts, Berry Oakley and Jai Johanny Johanson of the Allman Brothers.
+The Grateful Dead played two concerts at Dillon Stadium - in 1972 and 1974.
+On July 16, 1972, they were joined on stage by Dickey Betts, Berry Oakley and Jai Johanny Johanson of the Allman Brothers.
 Their July 31, 1974, performance at the field was released as an album titled Dave's Picks Volume 2.